Acetonen/Interkamen_career/README.md

 ### what's new in 1.7.3:
 1. Add total destruction for program data.
 2. Add massive_type to drill pass parametrs.
+### what's new in 1.8.0:
+1. Create HTML dayli report to email send.
+2. Change exl files destination.
+3. Add dump ktu to exl in main report.
+4. Fix adding temp drill report if rock mass not exist.
+5. Add send html in email.
+6. Add coordinates to working plans in daily report.

 ## Content and Instruction